Cryru/Emotion/README.md

 ![Logo](WindowsVer.png)

-# This is the windows version.
+# This is the Windows version.

 For the Android version go here: https://github.com/Cryru/SoulEngine/tree/Android